Exomoons of Circumbinary Planets: POPULATION SYNTHESIS

-From \ref{eqn:Lindblad}, the Lindblad is proportional to the disc surface density.
-We scale this surface density linearly by a factor k, which is sampled from a log uniform distribution from -2 to 2.
-Based on the findings in \citep{diskLifetime2, binarydisklifetime}, we use a value of 1 Myr for the disc lifetime, after which the disc dissipates and there is no longer inward forcing on the migrating object.
+From Eq.~\ref{eqn:Lindblad}, the Lindblad torque is proportional to the disc surface density.
+The surface density is scaled from $\Sigma_{\rm d} = 1700 k \ \rm{g/cm}^2$, with the scaling factor $k$ sampled from a log-uniform distribution from -2 to 2, to cover a wide range of disc densities.
+Based on \citet{diskLifetime2, binarydisklifetime}, we use a constant disc lifetime of 1 Myr, after which the disc is assumed to dissipate and the simulation is ended.

-As mentioned in Sect.~\ref{sec:migration}, we use the \textsc{Rebound} N-body code \citep{rebound} to perform N-body integration of our systems using IAS15 \citep{Reboundintegrator}, a 15th order Gauss-Radau integrator.
-A timestep of 100 years was used.
-We employ the \texttt{REBOUNDx} library to incorporate the effects of planetary migration \citep{mofbasedon, modifyorbitforces} and the inner disc edge \citep{IDEbasedon, IDEimplementation}.
+We use the \textsc{Rebound} package to perform $N$-body integration of our binary-planet-moon systems using \textsc{IAS15} \citep{Reboundintegrator}.
+We measure the orbital parameters of the planet and the moon every 100 years of orbital evolution, but decrease this value to 2 hours for more accurate tracking of planet-moon close encounters.
+We employ the \textsc{Reboundx} library to incorporate the effects of planetary migration \citep{mofbasedon, modifyorbitforces}, the inner disc edge \citep{IDEbasedon, IDEimplementation}, and planetary oblateness \citep{Tamayo2020}.